hmahmud42/bc_tech_intro/docs/bc_proto_consensus_algorithm.md

 ## Creating and adding a new block

-Once a node has received a sufficiently many new transactions it begins the process of creating a block.
-We went through the detail of how this is done in part [Blockchain Datastructure](./bc_proto_blockchain_ds#a-simplified-block-in-python).
-However there is one difference in the context of a proper blockchain - instead of hashing the list of transactions as described there, the node creates a [Merkel tree](./bc_proto_merkel_tree.md) for the new transactions and uses the top-hash instead.
-Once created It then adds the new block its own local blockchain as described in the section [Blockchain Datastructure](./bc_proto_blockchain_ds#a-simplified-block-in-python) and then sends the block to the peers the node is connected to via the gossip protocol again.
+Once a node has received a sufficiently many new transactions it begins the process of adding a new block.
+We went through the detail of how this is done in part [Blockchain Datastructure](./bc_proto_blockchain_ds#blocks) and will not discuss them furhter here.
+Once added, the block is sent to the peers the node is connected to via the gossip protocol again.
 The code for this can be found [here](todo).

 ## Receiving a new block